Faith: Epistemological analysis

-There is a wide spectrum of opinion with respect to the epistemological validity of faith - that is, whether it is a reliable way to acquire true beliefs.
+There is a wide spectrum of opinion concerning the epistemological validity of faith — that is, whether it is a reliable way to acquire true beliefs.

 Fideism

-Fideism is primarily considered to be a philosophical position rather than a comprehensive epistemological theory, which maintains that faith is independent of reason, or that reason and faith are hostile to each other and faith is superior at arriving at particular truths (see natural theology).
-Fideism is not a synonym for religious belief, but describes a particular philosophical proposition in regard to the relationship between faith's appropriate jurisdiction at arriving at truths, contrasted against reason.
+Fideism is considered to be a philosophical position rather than a comprehensive epistemological theory.
+It maintains that faith is independent of reason, or that reason and faith are hostile to each other and faith is superior at arriving at particular truths (see natural theology).
+Fideism is not a synonym for religious belief but describes a particular philosophical proposition concerning the relationship between faith's appropriate jurisdiction at arriving at truths, contrasted against reason.
 It states that faith is needed to determine some philosophical and religious truths, and it questions the ability of reason to arrive at all truth.
-The word and concept had its origin in the mid- to late-19th century by way of Catholic thought, in a movement called Traditionalism.
+The word and concept had its origin in the mid to late-19th century by way of Catholic thought, in a movement called Traditionalism.
 The Roman Catholic Magisterium has, however, repeatedly condemned fideism.

-The critiques of fideism suggest that it is not a justified or rational position from an epistemological standpoint.
-Fideism holds that religious beliefs cannot be justified or evaluated on the basis of evidence or reason, and that faith alone is a sufficient basis for belief.
-However, this position has been criticized on the grounds that it leads to dogmatism, irrationality, and a rejection of the importance of reason and evidence in understanding the world.
+Critics of fideism suggest that it is not a justified or rational position from an epistemological standpoint.
+Fideism holds that religious beliefs cannot be justified or evaluated based on evidence or reason and that faith alone is a sufficient basis for belief.
+This position has been criticized because it leads to dogmatism, irrationality, and a rejection of the importance of reason and evidence in understanding the world.